Operation Apache Snow: Operation

 On 23 May, while patrolling around Firebase Airborne, units of the 2nd Battalion, 506th Infantry Regiment lost 4 killed in several separate skirmishes.
 Company A, 1st Battalion, 506th Infantry Regiment engaged a PAVN force at 09:45 in an engagement that continued until 14:50, following which the Company found 11 bunkers, a rice cache, several weapons and seven PAVN killed.
 Company B, 1/506th found three bunkers several weapons and three PAVN graves.
 Company C, 1/506th found the bodies on five PAVN killed the previous day and engaged a PAVN bunker killing one PAVN.

 On 24 May 3rd Brigade units discovered a weapons cache containing 47 individual weapons.

 On 26 May the 2/506th killed one PAVN and discovered the graves of a further five PAVN.
 Company B, 1/506th search a bunker complex finding small munitions caches.
 Company C, 1/506th found 23 bunkers and several small munitions caches.

 On 27 May a mortar attack on Firebase Airborne killed four soldiers of the 2/506th.
-Company C, 2/506th found a supply cache containing 1,400 60/82mm mortar rounds and 200 Rocket propelled-grenades (RPG).
+Company C, 2/506th found a supply cache containing 1,400 60/82mm mortar rounds and 200 Rocket-propelled grenades (RPG).
 Company B, 1/506th found a PAVN grave and Company C destroyed a 25m long corn field.

 On 28 May Company C found three AK-47 rifles.
 On 30 May Company D found an abandoned antiaircraft position comprising five bunkers.
 On 31 May Company C found a supply cache containing 315 60/82mm mortar rounds and 57 RPG rounds.

-On 1 June Company C, 2/506th found a 6,500 pound rice cache and the wreckage of a crashed UH-1D helicopter and the remains of a crewman.
+On 1 June Company C, 2/506th found a 6,500 pound rice cache and at YD349061 the wreckage of a crashed UH-1D helicopter and the remains of a crewman.
 Company D, 1/506th found a 60mm mortar and later found four bunkers and living quarters.

 On 2 June Company A, 2/506th engaged a group of ten PAVN setting up M18 Claymore mines, two PAVN and one U.S. soldier were killed in the skirmish.
 Later that day Company C, 2/506th found a 12,900 pound rice cache.

 On 3 June Company A, 2/506th found two PAVN graves and Company C found two SKS rifles.
 Company B, 1/506th conducted an air assault finding two bunkers and later killing one PAVN and capturing two K-50s.
 On 4 June Company B killed a PAVN entering their night defensive position and captured an AK-47.
 Later that day Company B found and destroyed antiaircraft position and four mortar positions.

 On 5 June Company D, 2/506th engaged two PAVN killing one and capturing an RPG launcher and later found three PAVN graves.
 Company D, 1/506th found and destroyed five bunkers.